Unfitted Spectral Element Method for interfacial models: Model interface problems

 According to spectral theory, the interface eigenvalue problem \eqref{equ:eigenprob} possesses a countable sequence of real eigenvalues $0 < \lambda_1 \le \lambda_2 \cdots \rightarrow \infty$, along with corresponding eigenfunctions $u_1, u_2, \cdots$.
 These eigenfunctions can be assumed to satisfy $a(u_i, u_j) = \lambda_i(u_i, u_j) = \delta_{ij}$.

-In the paper, the symbol $\mathcal{C}$, with or without a subscript, represents a generic constant that is independent of the mesh size $h$, polynomial degree $p$, and the location of the interface $\Gamma$.
+In this paper, the symbol $\mathcal{C}$, with or without a subscript, represents a generic constant, independent of mesh step size $h$, polynomial degree $p$, and interface $\Gamma$'s location.
 Its value may differ between instances.
-For simplicity, we shall condense the expression $x \leq \mathcal{C} y$ as $x \lesssim y$.
+We shall write $x \lesssim y$ to denote the expression $x \leq \mathcal{C} y$.